webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

   <img :src="$withBase('/images/module-sample-seeder-button.png')" alt="module-sample-seeder-button">

 - Http:
-  Controllers, Middelwares, Requests for this module will be generated here.
+  All the Controllers,Middlewares,Requests file related to this module will be created here. command used to create module controller is:-
+    ```terminal-command-for-controller
+        vaah cms:t-make controller <module-folder-name> <controller-name>
+    ```
+    ```terminal-command-for-middleware
+        vaah cms:t-make middleware <module-folder-name> <middleware-name>
   #### Note: All the Controllers must be created in Http/Controllers/Backend for modules.

 - Models: